Travelport-xx/travelport-uapi-tutorial/lesson_1-1.md

 <img src="images/newproject.png"/>
 <br/>

+##### Juno v.
+Indigo

+On [June 27, 2012](http://www.eclipse.org/org/press-release/20120627_junorelease.php), the [Eclipse project](http://www.eclipse.org/eclipse/) released [version 4.2](http://www.eclipse.org/downloads/) of Eclipse, named ['Juno'](http://www.eclipse.org/juno/).
+If you are using this version of Eclipse, you  want to use the [Java for J2EE Developers Bundle](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/junor) and then verify that you have enabled the WTP, or [Web Tools Platform](http://www.eclipse.org/webtools/), version 3.4.

 ### Generating a Java Client for the uAPI

 We now need to generate Java code from the WSDL and XSD files supplied by Travelport's uAPI.